-The appellation is located in the winegrowing region Loire at the end of the Loire Valley in western France on the coast to the Atlantic Ocean southeast of the city of Nantes.
-She counts to the area Pays Nantais, The ancient wine-growing tradition in this area bears witness to a decree of the Roman emperor Probus (232-282).
-Formerly red wines were cultivated here, but this put an end to the extreme frost of the year 1709.
-The already introduced in the 16th century white wine variety Melon de Bourgogne developed into a kind of monoculture.
-It was especially popular among Dutch winemakers, who made the wine spirits distilled and marketed in Northern Europe.
-The name Muscadet, which is commonly used here, finally gave its name to the area already classified in 1937.
-The hilly vineyards cover approximately 13,000 hectares of vineyards in more than 50 municipalities, which extend over the entire department of Loire-Atlantique, and partly in the departments of Maine-et-Loire and Vendée.
+The appellation is in the wine-growing region Loire at the end of the Loire Valley in western France on the Atlantic coast south-east of the city of Nantes.
+It belongs to the area Pays Nantais, The ancient winegrowing tradition in this area testifies to a decree of the Roman emperor Probus (232-282).
+In the past, red wine varieties were also cultivated here, but the extreme frost of 1709 put an end to this.
+The white wine variety introduced in the 16th century Melon de Bourgogne almost developed into a monoculture.
+It became particularly popular with the Dutch involved in wine-growing, those from wine spirits distilled and marketed in Northern Europe.
+The name Muscadet used here finally gave the area, which was classified in 1937, its name.
+The hilly vineyards encompass around 13,000 hectares of vineyards in over 50 municipalities that extend across the entire Loire-Atlantique department, as well as in part in the Maine-et-Loire and Vendée departments.
 The large area is divided into four sub-appellations:

-Muscadet : The area covers 3,400 hectares; Here grow the simpler qualities.
+Muscadet : The area covers 3,400 hectares; here the simpler qualities grow.

-Muscadet-Coteaux de la Loire (until October 1995 Muscadet des Coteaux de la Loire): The area is located in the north left and right of the Loire and covers 280 hectares of vineyards.
+Muscadet-Coteaux de la Loire (until October 1995 Muscadet des Coteaux de la Loire): The area is to the north left and right of the Loire and covers 280 hectares of vineyards.

-Muscadet-Côtes de Grand Lieu : The area is located in the southwest and covers 320 hectares of vineyards left of the Loire around the eponymous Lake Lac de Grand-Lieu.
+Muscadet-Côtes de Grand Lieu : The area is located in the southwest and covers 320 hectares of vines to the left of the Loire around Lake Lac de Grand-Lieu.

-Muscadet-Sèvre et Maine (until 1995 Muscadet de Sèvre et Maine): The largest area, named after two small rivers, covers around 9,000 hectares on the left bank of the Loire.
-Here grow on clay soil (Vallet), and slate and Granithängen (St-Fiacre) the best wines.
-The production is 80%.
+Muscadet-Sèvre et Maine (until 1995 Muscadet de Sèvre et Maine): The largest area, named after two small rivers, covers around 9,000 hectares on the left side of the Loire.
+The best wines grow here on clay soils (Vallet), as well as slate and granite slopes (St-Fiacre).
+Production accounts for 80%.

-The wine is sometimes called a “white answer to Burgundy Beaujolais " designated.
-As the only grape variety is Melon de Bourgogne authorized.
-From the mid-1990s was with Maceration and barrel fermentation experimented.
-Before fermentation, the natural minimum sugar content of the must must be 144 g / l, which corresponds to 9% vol alcohol content.
-If in bad years one enrichment (Chaptalization), the alcohol content of the fermented wine must not exceed 12% vol. The normal (without yeast storage) produced white wines can also as Nouveau (Primeur) will be marketed as early as the third of November-Thursday after the harvest.
+The wine is considered a “white answer to Burgundy Beaujolais " designated.
+As the only grape variety Melon de Bourgogne allowed.
+From the 1990s onwards Maceration u. barrel fermentation experimented.
+Before fermentation, the natural sugar content of the must must be at least 144 g / l, which is 9% vol alcohol content equivalent.
+If one in bad years enrichment (Chaptalization) is approved, the alcohol content of the fermented wine must not exceed 12% vol. The white wines produced normally (without yeast storage) can also be used as Nouveau (Primeur) can be marketed from the third of November to Thursday after the harvest.

-To the designation "sur lie" (on the yeast matured) on the bottle label, the wine must remain in contact with the yeast after fermentation at least until 1 March of the following year in the fermentation tank (see under lees ).
+For the designation "sur lie" (on the yeast matured) on the bottle label, the wine must remain in contact with the yeast in the fermentation tank at least until March 1st of the year following the harvest after fermentation (see under lees ).
 This is reserved for the three higher appellations.
 This gives the wines a fresh and sparkling taste.
 Another requirement is lower yields.
-The bottling takes place immediately after the tapping without clarification or filtration, For wines with even fuller bodys, they are stored until 30th November.
+The bottling takes place immediately after the tapping without clarification or filtration, For even more full-bodied wines, storage takes place until November 30th.